 Second, if vehicles are allowed to be used for personal use, then there are certain IRS requirements that must be met by both the company and the driver.
 You’ll want to incorporate a method of tracking business miles vs. personal miles in order to remain compliant with IRS regulations.

 With the advent of smartphones, and the general public’s subsequent addiction to them, distracted driving has become a bigger problem than ever.
 Some studies have even concluded that texting while driving is actually more dangerous than drunk driving.

 A proper fleet policy should restrict the use of mobile phones, tablets, and the like while driving by, at a minimum, mandating that all drivers utilize a hands-free device when behind the wheel.
 This section of a fleet policy needs to be clearly spelled out.
 If it’s left vague and ambiguous, your company could be left open to potential liability, as Coca-Cola learned in 2012.

 In addition to distracted driving, the policy also needs to address the topic of impaired driving.
 Again, this may seem like an obvious point, but it needs to be strongly worded with language that explains potential outcomes for offenders.
 While most companies include the standard language about driving while intoxicated on drugs or alcohol, don’t forget to include language regarding prescription medication as well, as that can be just as dangerous.

-Be sure to check back next week as we continue to discuss additional key elements necessary in order to build a comprehensive fleet policy.
+Click here for Part 2, where we continue to discuss additional key elements necessary in order to build a comprehensive fleet policy.